- More than twice as deep as the Grand Canyon

 The greatest depth of the canyon occurs at Nevado Ampato, an extinct volcano, with a vertical rise of 20,630 feet (6,288 m).
 The Colca Canyon is home to the Andean Condor which is a frequent attraction for visitors who watch the condors soar through the air hunting for food.

-Best way to see and experience the Colca Canyon
+What is the best way to see and experience Colca Canyon